History of the Dominican Republic: The era of Trujillo 1931–1961

 A group of Dominican dissidents killed Trujillo in a car chase on the way to his country villa near San Cristóbal on May 30, 1961.
-The group was led by General Juan Tomás Díaz Quezada.
-The assassins riddled Trujillo's car with almost thirty bullets.
+The group, led by General Juan Tomás Díaz Quezada, fired nearly thirty bullets into Trujillo's blue 1957 Chevrolet Bel Air.
 Trujillo's chauffeur attempted to return fire with a machine gun.
-Badly wounded, Trujillo scrambled out of the car, looking for the assassins, and was shot down, dying on the spot.
+Badly wounded, Trujillo exited the car, searching for the assassins, and was shot dead on the spot.
 The sanctions remained in force after Trujillo's assassination.
-His son Ramfis took charge and rounded up the conspirators; they were summarily executed, some of them being fed to sharks.
+His son Ramfis took charge and rounded up the conspirators, who were executed.
+Among the victims was General René Román Fernández, secretary of the armed forces and an in-law of Trujillo, who was tortured in the electric chair before being executed with a submachine gun.

 In November 1961, the military plot of the Rebellion of the Pilots forced the Trujillo family into exile, fleeing to France, and the heretofore puppet-president Joaquín Balaguer assumed effective power.

 The post-Trujillo instability 1961–1965

 At the insistence of the United States, Balaguer was forced to share power with a seven-member Council of State, established on January 1, 1962, and including moderate members of the opposition.
 OAS sanctions were lifted January 4, and, after an attempted coup, Balaguer resigned and went into exile on January 16.
 The reorganized Council of State, under President Rafael Filiberto Bonnelly headed the Dominican government until elections could be held.
 These elections, in December 1962, were won by Juan Bosch, a scholar and poet who had founded the opposition Partido Revolucionario Dominicano (Dominican Revolutionary Party, or PRD) in exile, during the Trujillo years.
 His leftist policies, including land redistribution, nationalization of certain foreign holdings, and attempts to bring the military under civilian control, antagonized the military officer corps, the Catholic hierarchy, and the upper-class, who feared "another Cuba".

 In September 1963, Bosch was overthrown by a right-wing military coup led by Colonel Elías Wessin and was replaced by a three-man military junta.
 Bosch went into exile to Puerto Rico.
 Afterwards, a supposedly civilian triumvirate established a de facto dictatorship.